David Winters (choreographer): Early 1950s-1967: Early roles, stage musicals, and dance choreography

 At age 12, Winters was shining shoes to pay for dance classes afraid his mother would not approve.
 She eventually caught him and made a deal to make him stop: if he did his bar mitzvah, she would bring him to dance classes.
 That same year, Winters was spotted by a talent agent while dancing in a Manhattan restaurant.
 From this point he began acting and dancing on television.
 By the age of 14 he had worked with Jackie Gleason, Martha Raye, Mindy Carson, Sarah Churchill, Wally Cox, George Jessel, Ella Raines, Paul Douglas, and Perry Como.
 He also was heard on radio plays with Donald Cook and Joseph Cotten.
 It led him to act in over 15 television shows during a span of 10 years, including Lux Video Theatre, Naked City, The Red Buttons Show, Mister Peepers, etc.

 In 1954, Winters acted in the film Roogie's Bump.
 That year he performed in the first Broadway revival of On Your Toes, directed by George Abbott and choreographed by George Balanchine.
-It opened on October 11, 1954 at the 46th Street Theatre, where it ran for 64 performances.
+It opened on October 11, 1954, at the 46th Street Theatre, where it ran for 64 performances.

 On November 23 of that year he acted in another Broadway play called Sandhog.
+In the musical, Winters alongside Yuriko, Eliot Feld, Muriel Mannings, and Betty Ageloff played a group of kids.
+Paul Affelder of The Brooklyn Eagle praised all the performances, and found the kids talented.

-In 1956 he acted in Rock, Rock, Rock!.
+In 1956, Winters appeared in the film Rock, Rock, Rock!